Welcome to Year Two

-PLEASE MAKE SURE THEY BRING THEIR READING FOLDER IN EVERY DAY EVEN IF THEY HAVEN’T READ THE NIGHT BEFORE.
+PLEASE MAKE SURE THEY BRING THEIR READING BOOK IN EVERY DAY EVEN IF THEY HAVEN’T READ THE NIGHT BEFORE.

 We ask children to use our ‘Ideas for Homework’ help sheet to choose two independent learning projects to undertake each half term.
 This help sheet will be given out at the start of each half term.
 Details can also be found by scrolling down to the relevant half term.

 In addition to these projects, we ask children to complete spelling and mental mathematics homework every evening and additional maths and English homework as required.
 This will be given our on a Friday for completion by the following Friday.

 We hope to make homework as fun as possible and hope that you enjoy opportunities to see first hand how your child is progressing on their learning journey.